 You can also try using the state website to look up the wage rates that apply to your employer’s contract.
 The link is here, but it is not very user-friendly.

 False Claims Act Cases and the Prevailing Wage

 This is an emerging area of law in which a company can be sued for the amounts of contracts with the government when they do not pay the applicable prevailing wage.
 The basis of this kind of case is that the contractor certifies that it is paying the correct rates to its employees, and if it doesn’t do so, it is taking government funds under false pretenses.

-As employee bringing a successful false claims case (also known as a “qui tam”) case to recover money for the government can receive a generous percentage of the total amount recovered.
+An employee bringing a successful false claims (also known as a “qui tam”) case to recover money for the government can receive a generous percentage of the total amount recovered.